mozilla/github-org-scripts/README.md

 Update administrative teams so they can be used for the new GitHub discussion feature.
 Use the ``--help`` option for more information.

+### lfs.py
+Get current LFS Billing values using a headless firefox via selenium (``geckodriver`` must be installed).
+Credentials as environment variables, and 2FA token passed as input.

 ### Audit logs
 Sadly, the org audit log does not have an API, so we'll screen scrape a little.